 Here is a step by step guide on how to set a beautiful Valentine’s Day table setting.

-I get comments/emails about my table settings that they are beautiful but seem too difficult to reproduce like the Valentine’s Day table setting I shared with you yesterday.
+I get comments/emails about my table settings saying they are beautiful but seem too difficult to reproduce like the Valentine’s Day table setting I shared with you yesterday.
 I want to show you today that they really are very simple to recreate in your home.

-Flowers add such impact to the space.
+Flowers add such a dramatic impact to the space.
 Sometimes the simpler the better is the way to go but instead of adding a bunch of flowers to a vase, stretch it out by adding them to the tabletop in an organic way.

 Let me show you how I achieved this Valentine’s Day table setting.